hmj0426/aagame/README.md

 # aagame
 aa game demo.
 Using canvas to realize the functionalities.
+A running version of it can be seen here: https://mengjinaagame.herokuapp.com/